mthuurne/mesa/README.md

 - libexpat and libdrm need to be available on the target (neither is used at the moment, but they are dependencies for Mesa).
 In many cases these can be copied from the device, after installing the appropriate development package.

-- `src/glsl/builtin_compiler/builtin_compiler` must be built on the host instead of the target hardware, otherwise you'll get an error:

-    ./.libs/libglslcore.a: could not read symbols: Archive has no index; run ranlib to add one

-  This has to be done manually by configuring and building Mesa for the host first, backing up the executable `src/glsl/builtin_compiler/builtin_compiler`, and copying it back after `make clean` and configuring for cross compile.

-    ./configure
-    make
-    cp src/glsl/builtin_compiler/builtin_compiler src/glsl/builtin_compiler/builtin_compiler.x86
-    make clean
-    ./configure --target=... (see above)
-    cp src/glsl/builtin_compiler/builtin_compiler.x86 src/glsl/builtin_compiler/builtin_compiler

-  You don't need to re-generate `builtin_compiler` unless there are changes in src/glsl.

 Setup
 ===================